 “The United States dollar has lost 30 percent of its purchasing power since 2000, and 96 percent of its purchasing power since the end of the gold standard in 1913.
 Under the Federal Reserve’s two percent inflation objective, the dollar loses half of its purchasing power every generation, or 35 years.

 The gold standard puts control of the money supply with the market instead of the Federal Reserve.
 The gold standard means legal tender defined by and convertible into a certain quantity of gold.
 Under the gold standard through 1913, the United States economy grew at an annual average of four percent, one-third larger than the growth rate since then and twice the level since 2000.”

 Weeks later, he penned a letter to Federal Reserve Chair Jerome Powell and Treasury Secretary Steven Mnuchin, writing “I wish to learn more about the activities of the Federal Reserve and the U.S. Treasury involving gold.”
 He wanted to know what the currency policy is towards gold, if the government transacts in gold, and if Washington performs transactions or gold derivatives through the Bank of International Settlements (BIS) or other central banks and governments.

 Mooney is certainly no lightweight.
 He might be flying under the radar right now, but this former Maryland State Senator could potentially either climb the ranks of the Republican Party or create his own wing in the party, much in the same way Senator Rand Paul (R-KY) is doing.
 His legislative objectives may not go very far, and his philosophical views might be ignored, but Mooney is inevitably going to be one of the most important Republican congressmen in Washington.

 What are your views on the gold standard, the Federal Reserve, and sound money?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com